-Decourse/Issue1 Escalante Valley Solar Energy Zone On-site Mitig ation 3 Decidual Adverse Impects 24 Resource/Issue 1 Impacts 2 Avoidance Minimization Residual Adverse Impacts?
-4 Visual Section 13.1.14 Direct: The SEZ is in an area of low scenic quality.
-Utility-scale solar energy development within the SEZ is unlikely to cause even moderate visual impacts on highly sensitive visual resource areas, the closest of which is more than 6 mi (10 km) from the SEZ.
-The closest community (Newcastle) is about 15 mi (24 km) from the SEZ and is likely to experience minimal visual impacts from solar development within the SEZ.
-Development will adversely impact visual resources and may impact night skies.
+D Escalante Valley Solar Energy Zone On-site Mitig Posidual Adverse Impacts 24 Resource/Issue 1 Impacts 2 Avoidance Minimization Residual Adverse Impacts?4 Visual Section 13.1.14 Direct: The SEZ is in an area of low scenic quality.
+Utility-scale PV and Parabolic Trough solar energy development within the SEZ is unlikely to cause even moderate visual impacts on highly sensitive visual resource areas.
+Power tower development within the SEZ could cause strong visual contrasts for some portions of the Old Spanish National Historic Trail (OSNHT), which is approximately 6 mi (10 km) from the SEZ at the point of closest approach; otherwise, minimal to moderate visual contrast could be observed.
+Power tower development within the SEZ could cause strong visual contrasts for some portions of the Three Peaks SRMA, which is approximately 13 mi (21 km) from the SEZ at the point of closest approach; otherwise, weak visual contrast could be observed.
+However, visual impacts within the Three Peaks SRMA would be minimal because this area is not managed for visual values and the viewshed already includes multiple solar projects on private lands.
+The closest community (Newcastle) is about 15 mi (24 km) from the SEZ and is likely to experience moderate visual contrast from power towers operating in visible portions of the SEZ; otherwise, weak visual contrasts would be expected.
+Power tower development within the SEZ could cause moderate visual contrasts for some portions of the community of Modena, which is approximately 25 mi (40 km) from the SEZ at the point of closest approach; otherwise, minimal or no visual contrast could be observed.
+Development will adversely impact visual resources and night skies.
 Indirect: None identified.
 Cumulative: When several projects are visible from one location, or in succession as viewers move through the landscape (such as driving on local roads), these cumulative impacts may make the area less visually appealing.
-Data Gaps: It is known that there are fifteen solar projects on private land that are within 25 miles from Three Peaks SRMA, and eighteen solar facilities that are within 25 miles of the Old Spanish National Historic Trail, development in the SEZ may add to the cumulative impact.
-A visual analysis has not been completed to determine the threshold for cumulative impacts.
+Data Gaps: It is known that there are eighteen solar facilities within 25 miles of the OSNHT.
+Development in the SEZ may add to the cumulative impact.
 See programmatic design features at http://blmsolar.anl.gov/documents/docs/peis/programmatic-design-features/Visual.pdf Beyond those required for basic facility and company identification for safety, navigation, and delivery purposes, use of commercial symbols or signs and associated lighting on buildings and other structures should be avoided.
 See programmatic design features at URL under Avoidance column.
-Maybe.
+Yes.
+Regardless of solar technology type and despite onsite mitigation measures, solar development within the SEZ could be plainly visible from the OSHHT.
+If power towers were located in the SEZ, they could be plainly visible from the communities of Newcastle and Modena.
+Lighting from solar facilities in the SEZ would also be visible at night from these areas.
+As a result, there would be residual visual impacts (direct and cumulative) to these visually sensitive areas.